-Your instinct might be to shield employees from what’s going on and not keep them informed, said Arnold Kamler, owner of Kent International, but that may leave staffers feeling like they’re in the dark.
-On the other end of the spectrum, he said, making strong misleading statements that everything is great is just as harmful.
-Therefore, it's critical to be as open, honest and transparent as you can be about the headwinds the company is facing.
+Your instinct might be to shield team members from what’s going on with the business and not keep them informed, said Arnold Kamler, owner of Kent International, but that may leave staffers feeling like they’re in the dark.
+On the other end of the spectrum, he said, misleading statements that suggest everything is great are just as harmful.
+It’s critical to be as open, honest and transparent as you can be about the headwinds the company is facing.

 “Rather than focus on these changes as negative, we recommend leaders look for ways to … focus on the positive impact to the organization and the employees,” added Littlefield.
-When employees see decisions as necessary to protect the future success of the organization, it can help them [move] forward more quickly.”
+“When employees see decisions as necessary to protect the future success of the organization, it can help them [move] forward more quickly.”